srdjan/fix/docs/api.md

   `fs`, …).
 If you expose `makeCircuit(name, policy)`, the weaver will persist circuit breaker state across step executions instead of keeping a per-run counter.
+- `validate` – opt out of step/meta validation when you know configuration is sound and want maximum throughput.

 ## `Step`